papalozarou/linshafun/README.md

 * "readFooBar" - reads an already set value
 * "setFooBar" - sets a value

-To make this setup as portable as possible all scripts are POSIX compliant, i.e they use `#!/bin/sh` not `#!/bin/bash`, with some cheeky liberties taken for readability.
+To make this setup as portable as possible all scripts are POSIX compliant, i.e they use `#!/bin/sh` not `#!/bin/bash`, with some cheeky liberties taken for readability – usually using `local` variable declarations.

 *N.B.*
 There is little to no error checking within these scripts.
 I may get around to that one day.